 However, organic marketing doesn’t necessarily mean free.
 Doing it well requires time, energy and likely a few dollars to ensure you have the right tools to execute your strategy.
 Organic marketing is based on trust.
 Especially when running an online coaching business, you want to build permanent pathways to your business so that people will find you based on the value you provide.

 Some great of examples of organic marketing include SEO (Search Engine Optimization), email marketing, and free social media marketing.
 We’ll explore more options below.

 In contrast, paid strategies rely on pushing content to new target audiences for the purpose of driving a specific action, such as making a sale.
 Paid strategies can work well when used in tandem with organic strategies.
 But if you haven’t spent time on your organic marketing efforts, your paid ads are going to fall flat.

 Because what happens if an ad brings a stream of prospective customers to your site that hasn’t been updated in months?
 Or if you’ve advertised an industry-leading coaching program, but there’s no one else talking about it on the web except you?

 To grow your profile as a coach and build up that study stream of clients, organic marketing can help drive awareness for your brand across your industry and peer network.

 Want to learn more about growing your coaching business through online courses?
-Sign up for our free online event series, Coach to Course Expert Talks, for more free videos and education from leading experts!
+Check out our Coach to Course Expert Talks series, for more free videos and education from leading experts.